skyzh/mini-lsm/mini-lsm-book/src/week1-07-sst-optimizations.md

 ![Chapter Overview](./lsm-tutorial/week1-07-overview.svg)

-at the end of each week, we will have some easy, not important, while interesting things
+In the previous chapter, you already built a storage engine with get/scan/put support.
+At the end of this week, we will implement some easy but important optimizations of SST formats.
+Welcome to Mini-LSM's week 1 snack time!

 In this chapter, you will: